cytoscape/cytoscape.js-cose-bilkent/README.md

   // Called on `layoutstop`
   stop: function () {
   },
+  // number of ticks per frame; higher is faster but more jerky
+  refresh: 30,
   // Whether to fit the network view after when done
   fit: true,
   // Padding on fit